SaahitKar/Cryptogram/README.md

 # Cryptogram
-This project encrypts and decrypts using a specific passkey.
+This project both encrypts and decrypts an input using a specific passkey that's been inputted before.